garrandall/popular-music-data/tracks/tasty-love-freddie-jackson.md

 Girl when you're next to me your sensitivity inside you gets me yearning

-Darling, when its right its right it's alright Darling, keep it there right there ohh yeah
+Darling, when its right its right it's alright Darling, keep it there right there oh yeah

 Ohh girl the way you do me in the morning
 Ohh girl the way you love me all night long
 Work my love around and make it all come down
 And give me that tasty love mmm
 The way you rub me down soothes me all around
-You give me that tasty love ohh girl
+You give me that tasty love oh girl

 Girl you drive me crazy
 The love you give is tasty